IceLuna/Eagle/docs/source/latest_release.rst

 Sky & Clouds
 ------------
-Now you can easily render sky and clouds as you skybox.
+Now you can easily render sky and clouds as your skybox.
 Sky doesn't light the scene; it can be used just as a background.
 It can be used with IBL though.
 IBL will light the scene, but the background can be rendered as a sky and clouds.
 This feature can noticeably affect the performance especially if a lot of layers of clouds are used.
 So be careful with it.